Michelle Wilson - Karate

 In a karate sense, there is nothing better than a perfectly timed technique

 If I wasn’t doing my current sport I would like to be

 My Ambassador Activity tip

 Being active is often more fun with a friend.
 Get together a friend or group of friends and try sports of activities you enjoy.
 Try not to take it too seriously!

 My favourite way to keep active

 If not training for an event, I enjoy bike riding and skipping.

 The sport I like watching the most

-AFL but I do love watching almost every sport.
+AFL and basketball but I do love watching almost every sport.